Goodnight Mommy is available to rent or buy now.

 READ MORE: THE LODGE

-Filmed on 35-millimetre, Martin Gschlacht’s stunning cinematography provides a deep atmosphere of isolation and sterility throughout Goodnight Mommy.
-Meanwhile, the outstanding sound design surrounds us with deathly silence broken by sudden moments of jolting noise.
+Filmed on 35-millimetre, Martin Gschlacht’s stunning cinematography provides a deep atmosphere of isolation and sterility.
+At the same time, the outstanding sound design surrounds us with moments of deathly silence broken only by a sudden jarring noise.
 Here Severin Fiala and Veronika Franzyou slowly turn up the tension with each scene that passes.
 Still, nothing can prepare you for the brutal and horrific events of the final act.
 Goodnight Mommy thrives on the devilishly complex web of emotions and feelings it creates, our empathy and compassion uncomfortably twisted alongside our notions of innocence and guilt.